hmerritt/combine-script/README.md

 ## Usage

+See [Example](./example/README.md) for a more detailed example.

 ### Recommendations

 1. Write all scripts using functions
     - This is because functions combine easily and can be called via CLI when combined
 2. Don't combine scripts that use CLI arguments (wrap them within a function instead!)
     - CLI arguments will mess with the other scripts when combined
+3. Any function you write can be called within any other function (even if they are in a different file!)
+4. Functions can be public/private.
+A public function starts with a capital letter, and can be executed from the CLI after combining.
+Private functions act as utility functions and are hidden from the CLI.

 ### Build a Combined Script